b4mad/op1st-emea-b4mad/README.md

 ou or cluster scoped manifests.
 They implement a specific functionality/configuration that is specific to a single environment.

+## Infrastructure Services

+On the nostromo environment we have deployed and configured the following infrastructure services:

+* Red Hat OpenShift Pipelines
+* Red Hat OpenShift GitOps

 ## Usage

 To configure a specific environment, run `kustomize build manifests/environments/nostromo | oc apply -f -`